googleapis/google-cloud-node/README.md

 - [gcloud-node-todos][gcloud-todos] - A TodoMVC backend using gcloud-node and Datastore.
 - [gitnpm][gitnpm] - Easily lookup an npm package's GitHub repo using gcloud-node and Google App Engine.
-- [gcloud-keystore][gcloud-keystore] - Use Datastore as a simple key-value store.
+- [gcloud-kvstore][gcloud-kvstore] - Use Datastore as a simple key-value store.
 - [hya-wave][hya-wave] - Cloud-based web sample editor.
 Part of the [hya-io][hya-io] family of products.

 ## Authorization